Published January 2016 | Revised November 23, 2024

 I'm new to a small company as an office admin.
 As part of my duties, I also do a little bookkeeping or data entry which I'm not trained for; but I have experience from my previous job.

-However I do not have any experience with regards taking care of the government taxes (GST/HST, source deduction, income taxes, etc).
+However I do not have any experience with regards to taking care of the government taxes (GST/HST, source deduction, income taxes, etc).

 This month is our year end and I wanted to check how up-to-date we are with those areas.
 I also want to know how to balance our general ledger accounts with the various statements from the government.
 Can anyone please help me?